Flangvik/Bobber/README.md

 ```

 # Todo
+- [ ] Add an option to specify a proxy URL for token retrieval and exfiltration
 - [ ] Allow for capture and notification for other username + password + cookie combinations (then only O365)
 - [ ] Options to get Pushover notifications even if only username + password was captured (no cookie)

 # Credits
 - [@_dirkjan](https://twitter.com/_dirkjan) for the amazing work that is [RoadTools](https://github.com/dirkjanm/ROADtools)
-- [mrgretzky](https://twitter.com/mrgretzky) for the raising the standard of phishing simulation with the [evilginx2](https://github.com/kgretzky/evilginx2) toolkit
+- [mrgretzky](https://twitter.com/mrgretzky) for raising the standard of phishing simulation with the [evilginx2](https://github.com/kgretzky/evilginx2) toolkit